logo

 Political and economic environment

-Mauritius is a small island nation located in the Indian Ocean with a population of approximately 1.27 million people, considered one of Africa’s most politically and economically stable countries.
+Mauritius is a small island nation in the Indian Ocean with a population of about 1.27 million.
+It is considered one of Africa’s most politically and economically stable countries, which contributes to its growing attractiveness for investors and businesses.
+In particular:

 Stable political environment